gayeongpark/gayeongpark.github.io/_posts/2024-10-02-NETWORK-MONITORING.md

 IPS systems can cause issues by blocking legitimate traffic if not properly configured, leading to a higher preference for IDS in some organizations.

-Snort : Is a widely-used, open-source IDS/IPS that can detect attacks and, in the case of IPS, block them.
+**Snort** is a widely-used, open-source IDS/IPS that can detect attacks and, in the case of IPS, block them.

+#### Alert rules of IDS

+1. Evaluation of the Entire Packet: **IDS will examine the entire packet** to evaluate it against all configured alert rules.
+This means that even if one rule matches, **IDS does not stop its evaluation; it will continue to check the packet against all other rules**.**

+2. Logging Alerts: If any additional rules match during the evaluation, **those matches are logged as well**.
+IDS is designed to detect and alert on potential intrusions rather than actively blocking traffic (unless configured as an Intrusion Prevention System, or IPS).

+3. Packet Forwarding: After evaluating all rules, **IDS allows the packet to continue its journey to its intended destination**, regardless of whether it matched any alert rules.

 ### Detection Mechanisms of IDS/IPS